MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 > [!NOTE]
 > You can create a web application that doesn't have a host header.
 If you create a web application that doesn't have a host header, you can't create multiple web applications with host-named site collections on the same web server.

-The process that creates multiple web applications for a host-named site collections includes the following tasks:
+The process that creates multiple web applications for a host-named site collection includes the following tasks:

 - Create the multiple web applications.